240205-JavaAngularAWS/notes-and-demos/week-1/project-1/project-1-specs.md

     - As a user, I can filter my To-Dos by topics (HINT: This should use Query Params on a previously created handler for viewing To-Dos and would require an additional field on the ToDo Class)

 - Other Optional Requirements include the following:
-    - Giving accounts roles (USER and ADMIN) so Admins can view everyone's To-Dos while a user can only view their own
+    - Giving accounts roles (USER and ADMIN) so Admins can view everyone's To-Dos while a User can only view their own
     - Using JUnit to test Service Layer methods (70% coverage at least would be optimal)
     - Switching the H2 Database for the SQL Server database we created on 2/5/2024

-- **NOTE** Responses from the API must include proper response bodies (in JSON) and **status codes** (i.e. If I try to go to http://localhost:8080/To-Do/5 and there is no resource there, I should receive a 404 status code in the response)
+- **NOTE** Responses from the API must include proper response bodies (in JSON) and **status codes** (i.e. If I try to go to http://localhost:8080/To-Do/5 and there is no resource there, I should receive a 404 status code (NOT FOUND) in the response, but if the resource is there I should receive a 200 status code (OK) instead)

 ## Presentation
 - Use Postman to showcase how your application handles HTTP requests and responses (A Collection on Postman is useful for presenting prewritten HTTP requests)
 - Clear, concise, and professional communication during the project presentation
 - Ability to communicate clear answers to fully address questions asked about the project
 - Logical flow to the project presentation
+- Approx. 5 Minutes in length

 # Frequently Asked Questions
 1. When is the project due?